Certificate in Homeland Security and Consequence Management

 - Examine the role of security as it pertains to protecting individuals; build and defend a security plan taking into account different threat scenarios

-- Analyze current and future issues faced by homeland security.
+- Analyze domestic terrorism and homeland security to include current and future issues faced by homeland security.

 CJ4500 Homeland Security and Terrorism